zpgallegos/zavant/v2/docs/architecture/target-architecture.md

 - **Test:** temporary isolated storage and recorded fixtures; no network or cloud credentials.
 - **Local:** `.local/` data, developer-selected dates or games, and the same contracts used in production.
-- **Production:** managed object storage, scheduled orchestration, catalog/query engine, secrets management, and centralized telemetry.
+- **Production:** S3 raw/state storage, scheduled Lambda acquisition, a catalog/query engine, least-privilege IAM, and centralized telemetry.

 Configuration enters at process boundaries through environment variables or explicit command options.
 Domain and transformation code must not contain account IDs, bucket names, seasons, or credentials.